robwschlegel/Intro_R_Workshop/docs/01-prelim.md

 *	Interactive Session: An R workflow
 *	-- break --
 *	Interactive Session: An R workflow
-*	-- end --
-* Optional Exercise: A primer on R

 ### Day 2 -- Show and tell {-}

 * Interactive Session: The basics of **`ggplot2`**